MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 #### Separate and prioritize your data among disks

-Ideally, you should place the tempdb database, content databases, Usage database, search databases, and SQL Server 2014 (SP1), SQL Server 2016, SQL Server 2017 RTM, SQL Server 2008 R2 with SP1 and SQL Server 2012 transaction logs on separate physical hard disks.
+Ideally, you should place the tempdb database, content databases, database, search databases, and SQL Server 2019, SQL Server 2017 RTM, SQL Server 2016, SQL Server 2014 (SP1), SQL Server 2012, and SQL Server 2008 R2 with SP1 transaction logs on separate physical hard disks.

 The following list provides some best practices and recommendations for prioritizing data: